ghoulslash/dynamic_surf_ows/README.md

 extern const u16 popplioShinyPal[];
 ```

-4. add `PAL_TAG_POPPLIO_SURF` to the list of palettes if you are using a custom palette

-5. copy one of the overworld frame templates as so:
+4. copy one of the overworld frame templates as so:
 ```
 const struct SpriteFrameImage gSurfingOverworldPicTable_Popplio[] = {
     overworld_frame(&popplioTiles[0], 4, 4, 1),